 In accordance with Government Auditing Standards, we have also issued our report dated May 15, 2023 on our consideration of the Chittenden Solid Waste District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grants agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the effectiveness of the Chittenden Solid Waste District's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Chittenden Solid Waste District's internal control over financial reporting and compliance.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and the results of that testing and not to provide an opinion on the effectiveness of the Chittenden Solid Waste District's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Chittenden Solid Waste District's internal control over financial reporting the Chittenden Solid Waste District's internal control over financial reporting to over financial reporting and compliance.